-The King, working through the Prime Minister and the cabinet, has broad powers.
-The King, through the Prime Minister, makes all cabinet appointments.
+The King, working through the Prime Minister and the cabinet, has broad powers, including that of making all cabinet appointments.
 Al Khalifa family members have consistently held about half of all ministerial slots, including all defense, internal security, and foreign policy positions.
-Before the 2011 unrest, there were only 4 Shiite ministers out of 23 cabinet positions (plus one out of the four deputy prime ministers), and those ministries run by Shiites have been considered less critical.
-The number of Shiite ministers was increased to six in 2012, in part as a gesture to the opposition.
-Shiites have also been highly underrepresented in the security forces, serving mainly in administrative tasks.
+Typically, there were only about four or five Shiite ministers out in a 23-person cabinet.
+The number of Shiite ministers was increased to six in 2012 as a gesture to the opposition.
+Shiites who serve in the security forces have generally been confined to administrative tasks.
 The King appoints all judges by royal decree and he has the authority to amend the constitution.

 As Hamad's first reform steps upon taking office, he assumed the title of King-a leadership title that implies more accountability to the population than the traditional title "Amir."
-He held a referendum on February 14, 2002, that adopted a "National Action Charter," including the text of a constitution.
+He held a referendum on February 14, 2002 that adopted a "National Action Charter," including the text of a constitution.
 However, many Shiites criticized the constitution because it established that the elected Council of Representatives (COR)6 and the all-appointed Shura (Consultative) Council were of equal size (40 seats each).
 Together, they constitute a National Assembly (parliament).
 The government has tended to appoint generally more educated and pro-Western members to the Shura Council, and it is generally more supportive of the government than is the COR, which